chandan-singh/one-on-one/README.md

 * Do you have any questions about what other team members are working on?
 * Do you help other members on the team?
 * Do others help you when you need it?
-* Are you uncomfortable giving any of your peers constructive criticism?
+* Are you uncomfortable giving any of your peers' constructive criticism?
 If so, why?
 * What’s an inexpensive thing we could do to improve our office environment for the team?
 * If you were to build a small team to work with, who would be on it?
 * Who do you have a hard time working with?
 Why?
-* What makes someone a fit for our team?
+* What makes someone fit for our team?
 * Is there anything you would do to improve how the team collaborates?
 * What would you change about our team?
 * How could we change our team meetings to be more effective?